UniversityOfHelsinkiCS/oodikone/README.md

 Playwright

-- E2E specs are in the `playwright/` folder.
+- E2E specs are in the `e2e/` folder.
-- Run all migrated specs with `npm run playwright`.
+- Run all e2e specs with `npm run playwright`.
-- Run headed mode with `npm run playwright:headed`.
+- Run in headed mode with `npm run playwright:headed`.
-- Open UI mode with `npm run playwright:ui`.
+- Open in UI mode with `npm run playwright:ui`.
+- If using a command that runs `docker-compose.ci.yml`, remember to add CI=true before the playwright command, eg. `CI=true npm run playwright`.

 Continuous integration (CI) works with Github actions and is defined in workflow files in `.github/workflows` folder: